-Gatekeeper engineers, manufactures and distributes industry leading high-definition mobile video and data solutions for a range of markets including school districts, law enforcement, public transit authorities, as well as the US military.
-Over the past seven years, Gatekeeper has equipped school buses, transit buses and trains with over 100,000 video devices and approximately 47,000 intelligent mobile data collectors which form the foundation of the Company's Platform-as-a-Service ("PaaS") business model.
-The intelligent devices collect vehicle data such as video, audio, GPS, time, door open/close, and serve as the "black box" to aid in transit accident investigations.
-The PaaS units are WiFi enabled, mobile connected, or mobile enabled, allowing public transport assets to become part of the intelligent transportation solution in a Smart City ecosystem.
+Gatekeeper engineers, manufactures, and distributes industry leading high-definition mobile video and data solutions for a range of markets including school districts, law enforcement, public transit authorities, as well as the US military.
+Over the past several years.
+Gatekeeper has equipped school buses, transit buses and trains with over 100,000 video devices and approximately 50,000 intelligent Mobile Data Collectors ("MDCs") which form the foundation of the Company's Platform-as-a-Service ("PaaS") business model.
+These intelligent MDCs collect vehicle data such as video. audio, GPS, time, door open/close, and serve as the "black box" to aid in transit accident investigations.
+The MDCs are Wi-Fi enabled, mobile connected, or mobile enabled, allowing public transport assets to become part of the intelligent transportation solution in a Smart City ecosystem.

-Gatekeeper offers mobile video solutions which integrate high-definition digital video (HDDV) with the Global Positioning System (GPS) for real-time vehicle location, time, date and telematics data, and provides a comprehensive 360-degree view inside and outside vehicles.
-Video evidence is recorded on a military standard digital recording system located inside the vehicle.
-High definition cameras operate in day or night conditions and are vital for collecting video evidence such as license plate details of vehicles illegally passing streetcars or school buses while passengers are loading or unloading.
-Gatekeeper's wireless devices also provide real-time connectivity, streaming video, and vehicle tracking.
+Gatekeeper offers a suite of high-definition digital video devices that capture a comprehensive view of activity both inside and outside school buses, transit buses and trains.
+Video evidence is recorded on a military-grade MDC located inside the vehicle.
+High-definition cameras operate in day or night conditions and collect detailed video evidence such as license plate details of vehicles illegally passing streetcars or school buses while passengers are loading or unloading.
+Gatekeeper MDCs allow real-time connectivity for video streaming, vehicle tracking, or driver training.

-Gatekeeper provides Artificial Intelligence (AI) solutions to support reliable video evidence collection and believes that AI is an important component within vehicle video safety and security.
+Gatekeeper also offers Artificial Intelligence (AI) solutions to support reliable video evidence collection and believes that Al is an important component within vehicle video safety and security.
 The Company's video management and video analytics software may be used in mobile or desktop applications for managing video evidence of incidents.
-Enterprise software can be used to stream live video from any vehicle, anywhere, anytime.
+Enterprise software configurations can be used to stream live video from any vehicle, anywhere, anytime.

-Gatekeeper's Canadian head office is the primary production facility and is located in Abbotsford, British Columbia.
-Product research and development, design, and engineering take place at the Abbotsford head office.
-Products are sold to end-user customers through Gatekeeper's direct sales staff, and also through a network of distributors and system integrators who have relationships with customers in multiple mobile markets.
+Gatekeeper's Canadian head office is the primary production facility located in Abbotsford, British Columbia.
+Product research and development, design, and engineering take place at the Abbotsford office.
+Products are sold to end-user customers through the Company's direct sales staff, as well as through a network of distributors and system integrators who have relationships with customers in multiple mobile markets.
 Gatekeeper is primarily focused on the North American market but has also pursued global distribution relationships outside of North America.

-Gatekeeper operates its US Subsidiary in Bristol, Pennsylvania which is its service center for major transit customer the Southeastern Pennsylvania Transportation Authority and school customer the School District of Philadelphia.
-The US Subsidiary employs a team of service technicians and operates a mobile fleet of service vehicles, to provide onsite installation, service and support.
+Gatekeeper operates its US Subsidiary in Bristol.
+Pennsylvania which is its service center for major transit customer the Southeastern Pennsylvania Transportation Authority and school customer the School District of Philadelphia.
+The US Subsidiary employs a team of service technicians and operates a mobile fleet of service vehicles, to provide on-site installation, service and support.
 In addition, Gatekeeper products destined for US customers are assembled in Bristol, Pennsylvania to comply with "Buy America" requirements and mitigate the impacts of US trade tariffs.